katieC1/restaurants-near-me/README.md

 -I assumed you do not want this deployed - otherwise I would have done so via vercel and provided the link

 -I assumed this is to be only a simple demo of working with the data - not something for real world use.
-Hense the lack of testing, error handling etc
+Hense the lack of testing, error handling, and fetch restaurants functions being written as they are - where one calls another function.
+This should not be done in a production aplication due to added complexity - I would of instead created these all as helper functions.

+-Import React left in each component because I thought I would add in testing, and have required that to be kept in components for that purpose before.

 Possible Improvements:
 Page refresh frequency – Consider how often the app should auto-refresh to stay up-to-date.